Why predictable Ridge Preservation starts with biology

 Soft tissue management remains one of the most underestimated factors in regenerative success.
 Stable soft tissue not only supports wound protection but also contributes to long-term esthetic integration and patient comfort.

-Dr. Sanchez explains that she prefers Geistlich Mucograft® Seal over a conventional collagen membrane in this case because it maintains integrity more effectively in an exposed healing environment.
+I prefer Geistlich Mucograft® Seal over a conventional collagen membrane in this case because it maintains integrity more effectively in an exposed healing environment.

-For younger clinicians, understanding soft tissue biology early can dramatically improve confidence in regenerative procedures.
+Understanding soft tissue biology early can dramatically improve confidence in regenerative procedures.

 Because in many cases:

-Long-term stability depends less on surgical “heroics” and more on respecting tissue behavior during healing.
+Long-term stability depends less on surgical “heroics” and

 Step 5: Temporarisation and interdisciplinary planning